Dig-Doug/opencv-rust/README.md

   workaround for when your dependencies (like `bindgen`) pull in `clang-sys` with hard `runtime` feature.
 * `rgb` - allow using [`rgb`](https://crates.io/crates/rgb) crate types as `Mat` elements
 * `f16` - add intergration with `f16` type from the `half` crate
+* `build-from-source` - build OpenCV from source during build instead of using a system-installed version
+* `contrib` - include OpenCV contrib modules when building from source (implies `build-from-source`)

 ## API details